Kevin is an aspiring author and commentator on a variety of subjects such as media, politics, social issues, history, and more.

 Lack of Motivation

 We do not make classes interesting.
-We make it seem as a hospital waiting room.
 We don't give our students enough reason to want to learn.
-I want you to look at this honest, but albeit humorous video of a young man scolding his teacher for making their class disinteresting. " Student Preaches to Teacher 'You Gotta Make 'em Excited' (https://www.youtube.com/watch?v=l468_QI7-BI).
+I want you to look at this honest but albeit humorous video of a young man scolding his teacher for making their class disinteresting. " Student Preaches to Teacher 'You Gotta Make 'em Excited' (https://www.youtube.com/watch?v=l468_QI7-BI).
 Warning: A few uses of slang and bad words, but not too much.

 It is their lack of critical thinking.
-It is heir ignorance of the lives of their students.
+It is their ignorance of the lives of their students.
 It is their misguided focus on telling our children what to think rather than how to think.
 All the school system is doing is shoving knowledge into our student's minds and not teaching them how to use it, and conditioning them to seek conformity and making them into nothing more than cowardly robots who accept what they are told.
-Please scroll down for the poll.
-Thank you for your time.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.